About Parish Pump

 On 28th June 1995, HM the Queen approved the formation of the Shill Valley & Broadshire Benefice to comprise the parishes of Alvescot, Black Bourton, Broadwell with Kelmscott, Broughton Poggs with Filkins, Holwell, Kencot, Langford, LIttle Faringdon, Shilton and Westwell.

 Such an apparently gargantuan amalgamation of ten parishes with 12 churches, and a total of 15 villages and hamlets, prompted a correspondent to write mournfully to The Times that the Church of England must be in desperate straits.

-If you enjoy reading PARISH PUMP, the magazine for the 'Land of the 12 Churches', do please consider donating £10 towards its costs (for details of how to pay, please email: email@example.com), and do please come and see us...
-We have not only the 12 beautiful churches to explore, but other great things to see and do (and great pubs to enjoy too.)
+If you enjoy reading PARISH PUMP, the magazine for 'The Land of the 12 Churches', do please consider donating £10 towards its costs (for details of how to pay, please email: email@example.com), and do please come and see us...
+We have not only the 12 beautiful churches to explore, but other great things to see and do (and great pubs too!)

 The Land of the Twelve Churches

 There have no doubt been church and village magazines since Caxton was a lad, but before these last few years of desk-top publishing, they were painstakingly typed and gestetnered or similar.